donarni/metric-dp/README.md

 mdp = metricDP(vocabulary, embedding, start_from=999)
 mdp.build_ann(metric='euclidean', n_trees=50)
 ```
+To exclude special tokens from the candidate pool, specifiy the position of regular tokens.
+During the privatization step, the tokens are remaped from nearest neighbor to the embedding index.

 4. Numeralize Input
 ```
 txt = 'The cat sat on the mat.'